Outreach

 Henry W. Kendall Memorial Lecture

 Honors the memory of Professor Henry W. Kendall (1926-1999) who was the J.A.
 Stratton Professor of Physics at MIT.
 Professor Kendall received the Nobel Prize in 1990 for research that provided the first experimental evidence for quarks.
 He had a deep commitment to understanding and finding solutions to the multiple environmental problems facing the world today and in the future.
-Co-sponsored by the MIT Center for Global Change Science (CGCS), the permanently endowed Kendall Lecture features leading researchers in environmental and climate science.
+Co-sponsored by the MIT Center for Sustainability Science and Strategy (CS3), the permanently endowed Kendall Lecture features leading researchers in environmental and climate science.

 Houghton Lecture Series